 To eat, mix it all up to coat the noodles well with Sauce, then devour!

-1. Chinese Sesame Sauce - sold in Asian stores, consistency like honey, tastes like tahini (ie used in Hummus) but more intense flavour and slightly darker colour.
+1. Chinese Sesame Paste or Sauce - sold in Asian stores, consistency like honey, tastes like tahini (ie used in Hummus) but more intense flavour and slightly darker colour.
 Sub 2.5 tbsp tahini - or last resort, peanut butter (yes, seriously!).
-If you can only find Chinese Sesame PASTE (thicker, like peanut butter consistency) reduce to 1.5 tbsp.2.
-Chinese Chilli paste in oil - My favourite is Fuyun Xiang La Wang (chilli sauce) which is sold at most Chinese grocers.
+2. Chinese Chilli paste in oil - My favourite is Fuyun Xiang La Wang (chilli sauce) which is sold at most Chinese grocers.
 Use leftovers to add chilli kick to anything Asian, or for dipping sauces for things like Potstickers / Gyoza.
 Substitute any Asian chilli paste (preferably in oil), a plain chilli paste, sambal oelek, and add an extra glug of chilli oil.3.
 Light soy sauce - bottle will be labelled as such.
 Can sub with all purpose soy sauce, do not sub with dark soy sauce (too strong flavour).4.
 Chinese Five Spice Powder is a spice mix of (don't fall of your chair!) five different spices.
 It's a common spice blend sold at grocery stores (??Woolies, Coles).5.
 Sichuan Pepper - spiciness is numbing rather than the usual fiery heat of chilli, and a slight lemony flavour, common in Sichuan foods (eg Kung Pao Chicken).
 Available at Asian stores and some grocery stores with speciality spices (eg ??Harris Farms), it's best to lightly toast in dry skillet then freshly grind your own if you can but for convenience, just use pre ground (I do this mostly).
 Substitute with white pepper.6.
 Chilli Oil - Bright red in colour, and as spicy as it looks!
 You'll find Chinese chilli oil in any Asian grocery store, otherwise, any chilli oil will do just fine.
 Restaurants use a LOT more oil than I do so feel free to up the quantity!
 Substitute 1 part sriracha to 2 parts oil.7.
 Sui Mi Ya Cai (preserved mustard greens) - find in Asian stores (is cheap ~$1.30), best sub is finely chopped kimchi.
 Don't fret if you can't find this, recipe only uses a sprinkle.
 It's Chinese pickled mustard greens (a type of green vegetable) from Sichuan.
 Texture and saltiness is like kimchi.8.
 Dark soy sauce - stains sauces a darker colour and has more intense soy flavour.
 Bottle will be labelled as such if it's Dark Soy Sauce.
 Sub 2 tsp normal or light soy sauce - pork will not be as brown.9.
 Noodles - best to use fresh noodles (fridge section), white medium thickness ie 3mm / 1/8" thick.
 If using dried, use 300g/10oz white noodles made with wheat and prepare per packet.
 White noodles is traditional (looks terrific against red sauce), but otherwise use any noodles you can (500g/1lb fresh or 300g/10oz dried).10.
 GENERAL NOTES

 Recipe as written is spicy but not blow-your-head-off spicy